 Fewer syncing options

-→ SharePoint has a work online only option, but this needs a constant internet connection and is slow
+- SharePoint has a work online only option, but this needs a constant internet connection which may be slow